 Why Network Configuration Drift Is Still One of the Biggest Causes of Outages

-Configuration drift quietly introduces risk into enterprise networks.
-Learn why it happens, why manual processes fail, and how network teams can detect and prevent drift before it causes outages.
+Learn why configuration drift causes outages, how manual processes fail, and how network teams can detect and prevent drift.

 Why Network Configuration Drift Is Still One of the Biggest Causes of Outages